Family and Medical Leave Act

 - Your employer must have at least 50 employees within a 75 mile radius of your job site (these employees can include part-time employees and those on leave).

-Our lawyers can help you determine if you have been unfairly terminated or demoted because you had to take leave to address a family medical issue, and assist you in taking action if a violation of the FMLA occurred.
+Our lawyers can help you determine if your FMLA rights have been interfered with, restrained, or denied, or if you have been unfairly terminated or demoted because you had to take leave to address a family medical issue.
+We can assist you in taking appropriate action if a violation of the FMLA occurred.